 - "All the objects of human reason or enquiry may naturally be divided into two kinds, namely, relations of ideas, and matters of fact.
 Of the first kind are the sciences of geometry, algebra, and arithmetic; and in short, every affirmation which is either intuitively or demonstratively certain.
 That the square of the hypothenuse is equal to the square of the two sides is a proposition which expresses a relation between these figures.
 That three times five is equal to the half of thirty expresses a relation between these numbers.
 Propositions of this kind are discoverable by the mere operation of thought, without dependence on what is anywhere existent in the universe.
-Though there never were a circle or triangle in nature, the truths demonstrated by Euclid would for ever retain their certainty and evidence" (§IV.1, AW 542a). - Matters of fact are a posteriori, contingent. - Relations of ideas are a priori, necessary, and deductive. - "What never was seen, or heard of, may yet be conceived, nor is any thing beyond the power of thought except what implies an absolute contradiction" (§II, AW 539b). - "To convince us of this proposition, that where there is no property, there can be no injustice, it is only necessary to define the terms and explain injustice to be a violation of property.
-This proposition is, indeed, nothing but a more imperfect definition.
-It is the same case with all those pretended syllogistical reasonings which may be found in every other branch of learning, except the sciences of quantity and number; and these may safely, I think, be pronounced the only proper objects of knowledge and demonstration" (§XII.3, AW 599b).
+Though there never were a circle or triangle in nature, the truths demonstrated by Euclid would for ever retain their certainty and evidence" (§IV.1, AW 542a). - Matters of fact are acquired a posteriori and are contingent. - Relations of ideas are acquired a priori, deductively, and are necessary.